leolabs/gatsby-source-spotify/README.md

 $ npx gatsby-source-spotify token <clientId> <clientToken>
 ```

+**"Illegal Scope" error**
+If you get an "Illegal Scope" error from Spotify, you may need to delete your Spotify app and create a new one, see issue [#5](https://github.com/leolabs/gatsby-source-spotify/issues/5#issuecomment-503015275).

 Put those credentials into your `gatsby-config.js` and you're good to go 🎉

 ```javascript